babojamo/laravel-test/README.md

 - nice to have - latest PHP mechanisms (ex. traits)

-Once done, please fork this repository and make a pull request
+Once done, please fork this repository and create a pull request